 In his monologue, Antony follows a very different path.
 First, he kindly requests the audience’s attention (‘Friends, Romans, countrymen, lend me your ears.’).
 Then, he shows respect for Brutus and his arguments (‘The noble Brutus hath told you Caesar was ambitious: if it were so, it was a grievous fault, and grievously hath Caesar answer’d it.
 Here, under leave of Brutus and the rest – for Brutus is an honourable man . . .’).
 Thereafter, Antony analyses the facts and slowly builds the argument, through structure and repetition, that ambition is not a good enough reason to kill the self-appointed dictator.
 In this process, he elicits empathy from the listener and, in the end, he does not impose his own conclusions, but allows the audience to reach their own.

-Tai-Heng Cheng is a partner and Simón Navarro González is a counsel at Sidley Austin LLP.
+Tai-Heng Cheng and Simón Navarro González are partners at Sidley Austin LLP.